ArturVazniak/auto_test_task/README.md

 7. PostgreSQL
 8. Flyway
 9. Maven
+10. Mockito framework
 ---
 - Architecture - 3 levels with division into layers
 - Authorization and 2 types of users: administrator and a simple user.
 Admin sees all ads and everyone users
 - Pattern DTO
+- Unit tests for services are written
 ---
 ## Pages:
 1. List of cars available for purchase
 2. It is necessary to have filtering by criteria, sorting, page-by-page